-Oker Hill is one of my favourite local destinations when out fell running.
+Oker Hill is one of my favourite local fell running destinations.
 Oker Hill is a relatively small hill that extends from the side of a larger bank.
 It sits between Darley Bridge and Wensley, Or if you’re heading on the back road from Matlock, just above the Hamlet of Snitterton.

 Head toward the Cricket ground and this will bring you out at Darley Bridge.
 Head over the Bridge and swing left down the lane called Wenslees.
 You’ll have the River Derwent on your left, just after the Water Treatment plant, take the stile through the fields on your right.

 Most of the year, this field is boggy, expect wet feet, if you don’t have waterproof footwear.
 Fell runners do not care about such things, we welcome wet feet.